The Best Tool for Creating a Word Cloud

 Viewing the original text

-By clicking on the magnifying glass next to the words (e.g., the the right of arrogent, in the image above), we can see the original text.
+By clicking on the magnifying glass next to the words (e.g., to the right of arrogent, in the image above), we can see the original text.
 This allows us to confirm if it is appropriate to merge together the words.

 In my next post, I discuss how you can automate the whole tidying up process of adding phrases and the like using text analytics.